-Moisture Levels are only enabled for zones in Flexible Daily Schedules.
+Moisture Levels and soil moisture graphs are only enabled for zones in Flexible Daily Schedules.

 How to access moisture level data

 Flexible Daily schedules will record the estimated moisture balance of each zone using evapotranspiration (ET) data provided by your preferred weather station.
 To see the moisture level calculated in a given zone, use the "Moisture Levels" screen (accessible via the mobile or web interface) to better understand when & why a schedule will run or not.